KUMAON HILLS TRAVEL GUIDE

 The gurgling sound of the Kali River beckoned us so much that we decided to touch the chilly waters before walking to Nepal.
 It was quite shallow comprising of a transparent rocky waterbed.

 After reaching the river bank we realized why the water appears darker here.
 It’s because of the abundance of shiny black pebbles scattered all along the see-through riverbed.
 We could not stop ourselves from picking up a few of them.
 Unbelievably, one of those pebbles resembled a naturally crafted Shiva Linga.

 After spending a refreshing hour at the Kali Riverbank, which forms a beautiful natural border between the two countries.
 We climbed the stairs up the hanging bridge to go for an afternoon walk to Nepal.
-The checking seemed quite lenient here as none of our credentials were verified before allowing us to step onto the bridge.
-Needless to say, both Indian and Nepalese currencies were willingly accepted on either side at equal valuations.
+The checking seemed quite lenient here as they did not verify any of our credentials before allowing us to step onto the bridge.
+Needless to say, they willingly accepted both Indian and Nepalese currencies on either side at equal valuations.

 It was such an astonishing experience altogether to cross the international borders on foot without visa or tourist permit, have lunch in Nepal and come back to India for tea.
 Evidently, there was a soft blend of Kumaoni and Tibetan cultures in the tiny hill town of Dharchula.

 After Dharchula, our next stop in Kumaon tour was at Munsiyari – one of the finest tourist destinations in the entire circuit positioned at an average altitude of 7500 feet above sea level.
 The cozy hill station is situated at a restricted area bordering India, Nepal, and Tibet.